Ukrainian-History/autoBWF/README.md

 ##A GUI tool for adding de novo BWF internal metadata to freshly-created WAV files.

-It uses system calls to the FADGI BWFMetaEdit command line under the hood, and is meant to be a replacement for the BWFMetaEdit GUI for initial metadata creation.
+autoBWF uses system calls to the FADGI BWFMetaEdit command line under the hood, and is meant to be a replacement for the BWFMetaEdit GUI for initial metadata creation.
 Unlike BWFMetaEdit, autoBWF is extremely opinionated and automatically generates and pre-fills metadata content based on the file name and system metadata using the conventions of the Ukrainian History and Education Center Archives audio collections.
 It has a relatively self-explanatory JSON configuration file that can be edited to include pre-set data for audio hardware, software, and copyright statements.
 However, it is relatively kludgy, and will likely require somebody knowledgeable in Python to get it running in a useful manner at your institution.

 autoBWF will not edit or overwrite existing BWF metadata.
 Please use the FADGI BWFMetaEdit GUI for that purpose.